 Are we compensated for participating?

 Absolutely!
 We know your time is valuable, so we provide compensation for your family’s participation.
 This includes money for completing tasks at each session of the study.
-Your child will also receive a goodie bag to take home following their scan.

 Contact us to get involved!